This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 You can execute the same SSProtect Activate operation on more than one file - in fact, up to fifteen (15) files - to Batch Protect content.

-Note that you will receive 2FA prompts for each individual file (when applicable).
+Note that, if you have fine-grained 2FA enabled, Batch Conversion elicits a prompt for each file.
 Refer to the article, Bulk Conversion, which describes the process for Protecting/ Releasing folder/ subfolder content in a single operation, using a single, consolidated 2FA acknowledgment.

 At this point, you should have three files presented with the Red Overlay status icon: